zry3fr/DS-2002-F25/Labs/Lab_02_Git.md

 <br>

 ## Part 4.
-Fork a Repository and Submit a Pull Request
+Fork a Repository and Submit a Pull Request (5 out of 30 points)

 1. Go to https://github.com/austin-t-rivera/ds_2002-directory/ and fork the repository by clicking on the FORK button in the upper-right of the page.
 Create the fork in your own GitHub account.
 2. Clone your fork to your local computer, or open it in a GitHub Codespace.